gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 #### Build Security issues

-This process will require that the `teleport-plugins` promotion process will need new secrets:
+This process will require that the `teleport-plugins` promotion process have access to new secrets:

 1. Read access to a signing key, to sign the package (see note below)
 2. Write access to the AWS bucket storing the signed packages for distribution